 I also wanted to try my hand at chocolate syrup.
 I was amazed at how easy both were!
 I don’t think we ever need to buy bottled again!

-For simple mint syrup, you just steep chopped mint leaves in a hot sugar and water mixture.
+For simple mint syrup,you are basically making a Simple Syrup Recipe but you use twice the amount of sugar and you just steep chopped mint leaves in a hot sugar and water mixture.
 For chocolate syrup, I took Rachael’s recipe for chocolate syrup and embellished it by steeping chopped mint leaves in the sugar, cocoa, and water mixture.
 Amazingly easy.
 And soooo delicious.